 The platform doesn't check the motivation of the user using the website.

-All the websites we have presented here involved gamification tools but do not check the user's motivation through the learning process.
+All the websites we have presented here involved gamification tools, but do not check the user's motivation through the learning process.

 We offer a web that includes either a learning process that involves gamification tools and checks the user's motivation.